-While familiarising yourselves with the subject outlines in this guide, we would advise finding out as much as possible about through discussion with staff in school:
+While familiarising yourselves with the subject outlines in this guide, we would advise finding out as much as possible by listening carefully in the Options assemblies and asking questions during the Y9 PPTC.

-- The style of course on offer. - The kind of work involved. - The range of skills developed through the course. - .
-Is there any Controlled Assessment?
-What percentage of the GCSE is this equivalent to? - .
-Is there an element of practical assessment?
-How is this managed? - How does the course link to study in KS3? - .
-Is there a field trip or residential? - .
-Is this subject suitable for further study?
+- The style of course on offer. - The kind of work involved. - The range of skills developed through the course. - Is there any Controlled Assessment?
+What percentage of the GCSE is this equivalent to? - Is there an element of practical assessment?
+How is this managed? - How does the course link to study in KS3? - Is there a field trip or residential? - Is this subject suitable for further study?